Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 Subrina has been awarded The Freeman-ship, The Freedom of the City of London on 24th September 2019

-her outstanding contribution to the British society.
-She is one of the few British-Bangladeshi that
+for her outstanding contribution to the British society.
+She is one of the few British-Bangladeshi

 Subrina introduced programs at NTV Europe to accommodate Metropoliton Police and NHS to share their